Architectural Art for Places of Legacy

 institutional advancement gift project for xavier university new orleans, picture of original sculpture being laser scanned before miniaturization

-The original three dimensional relief is laser scanned, the image is miniaturized, and prototypes are used to make smaller variations of your iconic architecture.
+Once the original three dimensional relief is laser scanned, the image is miniaturized using our process and cast into miniature mementos of your iconic architecture in crystal quartz mineralized resin.

-The large scale, three dimensional relief of your subject is created using a variety of architectural modeling materials, then textured and hand colored (this original is shown before before color/texture applied).
+Your project begins with a large three dimensional relief of your subject, created using a variety of specialized materials, textured and hand finished and stained (this original is shown before before color/texture applied).

 Each miniaturized memento is uniquely hand crafted using our proprietary crystal quartz resin process and signed by artist John Marc Anderson.